 Different Answers for Different Aging

 Like everything else in the body, skin changes naturally over time and its not surprising that anti-aging skin care differs over time.
-Under age 30 our skin is rich in estrogen and natural hydration.
-The challenge … Continue Reading… →
+Under age 30 our skin is … Continue Reading… →

 While I cover many anti-aging tools, I get so many questions about Retin A, I decided to do a post covering the Five Top Questions.
 This actually increased the number of questions that I posted a free, four page PDF guide to Retin A. Retin A Road Rules covers the basic issues such as how it works and who should use it.
 The guide continues with a step by step program for incororating Retin A into a daily skin care.
 For example to avoid irritation and flaking you need to wait at least 20 minutes between the time you wash your face and when you apply Retin A before bedtime.
-Road Rules also includes a complete review of the six different types of Retin A , including the pros and cons of each and how to choose the right one for your type … Continue Reading… →
+Road Rules also includes a complete review of the six different types of Retin A , including the pros and cons of each … Continue Reading… →

 This week Staness of Menopause Makeover is hosting Fashion Flash– and you don’t have to be menopausal to love this site.
 Packed with health and fitness info, Menopause Makeover offers important advice and support for a wide range of medical and emotional issues.
 For example, Staness looks at heart disease risks, breast cancer care and weight control changes as we pass birthdays.
 Her easy to do and delicious recipes make staying healthy a lot more fun.